The Excel Physiotherapy Team

 He uses a lot of manual therapy using a variety of techniques, ranging between deep tissue massage to very light touch subtle fascial gliding work.

-Kim graduated with a Bachelor of Science in Kinesiology and Mathematics from Simon Fraser University in 2015.
+Olivia graduated with a Bachelor of Kinesiology degree from the University of British Columbia in 2019.
 She is a member of the British Columbia Association of Kinesiologists.

-Kim has always been passionate about helping people and as a kinesiologist, she is able to incorporate her passion into creating an Active Rehabilitation and Hydrotherapy Program for those who have suffered an injury.
-Her programs target areas of the body where there are muscle imbalances and/or joint instability and serve to improve posture and body mechanics as well as strengthen areas of weakness through proper exercise and education.
-Kim aims to create a program that will both help the patient heal and something they will want to continuing on there own.
+Olivia has always been passionate about helping people and as a Kinesiologist, she is able to incorporate her passion into creating Active Rehabilitation and Hydrotherapy Programs for those who have suffered from injuries.
+Her programs target areas of the body where there are muscle imbalances and/or joint instability and serve to improve strength, posture, mobility, and biomechanics through proper exercise and education.
+Olivia aims to create a program that will help patients heal and provide them with the resources to continue exercising on their own and ultimately improve their quality of life.

 Our Teams' Collective Qualifications: